boltops-tools/lono-docs/_docs/configsets.md

 ## Configuration Management Tool

-There are several configuration management tools out there: [chef](https://www.chef.io/configuration-management/), [puppet](https://puppet.com/), [ansible](https://www.ansible.com/), [salt](https://docs.saltstack.com/en/latest/), [configsets](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-init.html).
+There are several configuration management tools out there: [chef](https://www.chef.io/configuration-management/), [puppet](https://puppet.com/), [ansible](https://www.ansible.com/), [salt](https://docs.saltstack.com/en/latest/).
 They all can perform these 3 steps:

 1. Install a package
 2. Configure it
 3. Run it as a Service

+[Configsets](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-init.html) are just a lightweight version of configuration management software provided by AWS.

 {% include configsets/example.md %}